Most Common Dental Problems in Seniors

 With age comes wisdom.
 Unfortunately, so does declining oral health.
 Here’s a look at some of the most common dental problems in seniors.

 According to the American Dental Association, dry mouth in seniors is a leading cause of advanced age cavities.
 Dry mouth is not a normal part of aging, but it is a side-effect of over 500 medications.
-As we age, the number of medications we take increases.
+As we age, the amount of medications we take increases.
 Thus, many seniors experience dry mouth.

 This is one reason your dentist asks about any medications you are taking.
 Your oral health care provider can help suggest remedies and treatments for dry mouth to help reduce the risk of cavities.
 Dentists often recommend the following treatments: